 Who is this for?

-This guideline is to be utilised by RMIT University and all Australian entities when considering the need for International Work arrangements and requests for Remote Working arrangements.
+This guideline is to be utilised by RMIT University and RMIT Training when considering the need for International Work arrangements and requests for Remote Working arrangements.
+The guideline applies to all Continuing, Fixed Term and Casual employees.